Raghavvram/notes/Virtualization/KVM.md

 ---

-Sure!
-Let's break down how KVM (Kernel-based Virtual Machine) works and how it interacts with Intel VT-x and AMD-V virtualization technologies:

 ### How KVM Works

 1. **Kernel Module**: KVM is implemented as a kernel module in the Linux kernel.
 When loaded, it turns the Linux kernel into a hypervisor, which is responsible for managing virtual machines (VMs).